LESSON 2 – INTRODUCING YOURSELF

 நினைவில் கொள்க

-Just as the words – I, Me, My and Mine refer to one’s self, but depend on the context in which they are used, in the same way, even in Tamil, the words Naan, En, Enakku, Enadhu and Ennudaiya depend on the context in which they are used.
+Just as the words – I, Me, My and Mine refer to one’s self, but depend on the context in which they are used, in the same way, even in Tamil, the words Naan, En/Ennoada, Enakku depend on the context in which they are used.

 Now let’s learn some basic sentences to introduce ourselves: